ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authorization.md

 });
 ```

-The `OnCreateRequestAsync`-delegate can be used for many other things and is not really for authorization but can be useful in dev-scenarios where we want to simulate a certain user etc..
+The `OnCreateRequestAsync`-delegate can be used for many other things and is not really for authorization but can be useful in dev-scenarios where we want to simulate a certain user etc.. -->

-# Decoupling authorization

-TODO